tot121212/Project-Flag-Man/README.md

 # Flag Man
-Flag Man is a Two Dimensional Platform set on Mars.
+Flag Man is a 2D Platformer set on the planet Mars!
 You play as a martian lad taking back his home planet from the evil lizards.

 ## Video Demo